 A graduate of the University of Pennsylvania, the MA program in Creative Writing from the University of East Anglia in England, and Temple University Beasley School of Law, Elizabeth has taught English as a Second Language in Costa Rica, writing and literature at Drexel University and St. Joseph’s University in Philadelphia, and worked as an attorney in California and Texas, where she was a judicial clerk for the Texas Court of Criminal Appeals.
-She has served as a judge for the prestigious PEN Center Literary Awards, twice served as a PEN in the Community Teaching Artist through PEN Center USA, served as a mentor for AWP, teaches memoir for Writing Workshops Los Angeles and Sackett Street Writers Workshop, frequently teaches creative writing at Circle of Misse in the Loire Valley, France, and works as a development editor/manuscript consultant.
-For more information on these and working with Elizabeth, please visit Projects.
+She has served as a judge for the prestigious PEN Center Literary Awards, twice served as a PEN in the Community Teaching Artist through PEN Center USA, served as a mentor for AWP, teaches writing for Writing Workshops Los Angeles and Sackett Street Writers Workshop, frequently teaches creative writing at Circle of Misse in the Loire Valley, France, and works as a development editor/manuscript consultant.
+For more information on these and working with Elizabeth, please visit Editorial Services.

 Elizabeth is currently working on a new novel, and several film and TV projects.
 Born and raised in New Orleans and Dallas, she lives in Los Angeles with her family.